How to Deal With Depression: 11 Easy Ways Really Work

 Most cases of mild depression can be managed with certain lifestyle modifications.

 In other cases, your doctor may prescribe antidepressant medication, depending on the severity.
-In research carried out on 100 adults with moderate to severe depression, 40 to 60 felt relieved within six to eight weeks of taking an antidepressant.
+In research on 100 adults with moderate to severe depression, 40 to 60 felt relieved within six to eight weeks of taking an antidepressant.

 Conclusion